 Supervised Algorithm based Machine Learning Models

 Multiple predictive models such the K-nearest neighbor (kNN) classifier is a non-parametric supervised machine learning algorithm which is a distance-based classifier.
 It is classically suitable for smaller datasets like our 47 CpG probe dataset.
 For handling bigger data sets and also in terms of enhanced non-parametric approach a random forest-based (RF) classifier was built for prediction model development.
 RF works on the Breiman and Cutler algorithm.
-Standard python packages were usd which includes SciKit Learn, Pandas, Numpy, matploit.lib and Seaborne for visualization.
+Standard python packages were used which includes SciKit Learn, Pandas, Numpy, matploit.lib and Seaborne for visualization.

 Clinical Relevance of Methylation-regulated Differentially Expressed Genes